altdillon/bongintothewild/README.md

 # Bong into the wild

 Working title for our submission to the 2026 global game jam.
 This is a game for the nentendo entertainment system.
-It is devloped using [Neslib](https://github.com/clbr/neslib) and is hevily based on
+It is devloped using [Neslib](https://github.com/clbr/neslib) and is heavily based on exsamples from
 [Making games for the Nes](https://www.amazon.com/Making-Games-NES-Steven-Hugg/dp/1075952727).

 # The game jam